josetup123/FL_IoT_Network/README.md

 📜centralized.py: Run a deep learning model using a complete dataset.

-📜datasplit.py: Builts in two operation modes for data generation (Dirichlet Distribution and manual mode [prefered mode]).
+📜datasplit.py: Builds in two operation modes for data generation (Dirichlet Distribution).

 📜federated_client.py: Script for running the federated client.

-📜independent.py: This script triggers a deep learning model on a small section of the whole dataset.
+📜independent.py: Script triggers a deep learning model on a small section of the whole dataset.